Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/3-Managing-trello-boards.md

 The following features are required in a card:

 - **Members**: Assign the team members actioning the card.
-- **Checklists**: Items required to complete the card.
+- **Checklists**: Actions required to complete the card.
-- **Dates**: The date on the card should be end date of the sprint end date.
+- **Dates**: The due date to the card, this should be a particular sprint end date.
-- **Attachments**: Any relevant attachments about the task should be included in this section.
+- **Attachments**: Any relevant attachments required to complete the card.
 - **Cover**: Capstone team members can insert a cover photo to represent the card.

 ![manage_cards](img/c3_managecards.png)